dgasmith/opt_einsum/docs/getting_started/reusing_paths.md

 # Reusing Paths

 If you expect to use a particular contraction repeatedly, it can make things simpler and more efficient not to compute the path each time.
-Instead, supplying :func:`~opt_einsum.contract_expression` with the contraction string and the shapes of the tensors generates a :class:`~opt_einsum.contract.ContractExpression` which can then be repeatedly called with any matching set of arrays.
+Instead, supplying [`opt_einsum.contract_expression`](../api_reference.md#opt_einsumcontract_expression) with the contraction string and the shapes of the tensors generates a [`opt_einsum.ContractExpression`](../api_reference.md#opt_einsumcontractcontractexpression) which can then be repeatedly called with any matching set of arrays.
 For example:

 ```python
 my_expr = oe.contract_expression("abc,cd,dbe->ea", (2, 3, 4), (4, 5), (5, 3, 6))